The anomaly of the CMB power with the latest Planck data: Mathematical Framework

-For the sake of brevity, in the following, we do not show the results for $x_{\ell}^{(cross)}$ and for $E_V^{(cross)}$ since they provide qualitatively similar results to $x_{\ell}^{(EE)}$ and $E_V^{(EE)}$ respectively, showing that the dominant contribution in the $cross$-objects comes from the EE spectra.
+The binned versions of the estimators, defined in Eqs.(\ref{eq:EVjoint_bin}), (\ref{eq:EV1_bin}), (\ref{eq:EVEE_bin}) and (\ref{eq:EVTE_bin}), are actually applied to the dataset described in the following section.
+For the sake of brevity, the results for $x^{(\mathrm{uEE})}_{\ell}$ and for $E_\mathrm{V}^{(\mathrm{uEE})}$ are not shown in the following, since they give qualitatively similar results to $x_{\ell}^{(\mathrm{EE})}$ and $E_\mathrm{V}^{(\mathrm{EE})}$, respectively.
+This reflects the fact that the uncorrelated E-component provides the dominant contribution to the EE spectra.

-\section{Planck Datasets}
+\section{\textit{Planck} Datasets}

-We make use of the CMB-cleaned maps, data and end-to-end simulations, provided by the latest Planck releases, both PR3 (2018) \cite{Planck:2018nkj} and PR4 (2020) referred also as NPIPE \cite{Planck:2020olo}.
-In order to separate the sky maps into their contributing signals and to clean the CMB maps from foregrounds, the Planck team used for the PR3 dataset, data and simulations, all the four official component separation methods {\tt commander}, {\tt nilc}, {\tt sevem} and {\tt smica} \cite{Planck:2018yye}, while for the NPIPE maps it has been applied only the {\tt commander} and {\tt sevem} \cite{Planck:2020olo} pipelines.
-To test the robustness of our analysis we perform our estimators, on each Planck 2018 and 2020 pipeline.
+We make use of the foreground-cleaned CMB maps, data and end-to-end simulations, provided by the latest \textit{Planck} releases, both PR3 (2018) \cite{Planck:2018nkj} and PR4 (2020), also referred to as NPIPE \cite{Planck:2020olo}.
+To separate the sky maps into their contributing signals and to clean the CMB maps from foregrounds, the \textit{Planck} team used for the PR3 dataset, data and simulations, all the four official component separation methods {\tt Commander}, {\tt NILC}, {\tt SEVEM} and {\tt SMICA} \cite{Planck:2018yye}, while only the {\tt Commander} and {\tt SEVEM} \cite{Planck:2020olo} pipelines were applied to the NPIPE maps.
+To test the robustness of our analysis we perform our estimators on each of the \textit{Planck} 2018 and 2020 pipelines.